 As a rule of thumb:

-- Children aged 16+: teenagers are OK playing full-sized instruments.
+16+: teenagers are suited to playing full-sized instruments

-- They're often cheaper (under £60) therefore not a big investment, which might be a good idea if you're not sure you (or the person you're buying the guitar for) will actually end up dedicating time to playing guitar.
+They're often cheaper and therefore not a big investment, which might be a good idea if you're not sure you or the person you're buying the guitar for will actually end up dedicating time to playing guitar.

-- 3/4-sized guitars are also great as "travel" guitars, if you want to take an acoustic to trips, for instance when going on holiday.
-Cheap and easy to carry!
+3/4-sized guitars are also great as travel guitars, if you want to take an acoustic on holiday.

 At PMT, we separate Classical Guitars from the standard Acoustic Guitar models, to make it easier for you to choose one or the other.
 They are both acoustic guitars, but they sound and feel very different.